This guide explains Google Analytics for Google Sites.

 10. View the Analytics Data for Google Sites

 The final step in the process is to view the Google Analytics data for your Google Site.
-As mentioned in this other guide explaining how long does it take Google Analytics to show data, it can take between 24 to 48 hours for traffic and usage data to appear for most reports in Google Analytics 4 (GA4).
+It can take between 24 to 48 hours for traffic and usage data to appear for most reports in Google Analytics 4 (GA4).
 However, you should be able to see realtime data for the Google Site without having to wait.
 This data is located under the Realtime Reports section of your GA4 dashboard.
 If your Google Site has current traffic, you should see metrics on the Realtime Overview page.

 Is Google Site Analytics Free?